In the context of transcription, what is the primary function of ... | Study Prep in Pearson+

 Recognize that RNA polymerase catalyzes the formation of phosphodiester bonds between ribonucleotides, linking them together to form the RNA strand.

-Differentiate RNA polymerase's function from other processes such as intron removal (which is done by the spliceosome), mRNA transport (handled by nuclear pore complexes), and DNA replication activities like joining Okazaki fragments (performed by DNA ligase).
+Differentiate RNA polymerase's function from other processes such as RNA splicing (removal of introns), DNA replication (joining DNA fragments), and translation (charging tRNAs), which involve different enzymes and mechanisms.

-Conclude that the primary function of RNA polymerase is to synthesize an RNA strand complementary to the DNA template by catalyzing phosphodiester bond formation.
+Conclude that the primary function of RNA polymerase is to synthesize an RNA strand complementary to the DNA template by catalyzing the formation of phosphodiester bonds.

 Watch next